Spectre of the Gun: Production

 In Star Trek 3, author James Blish's novelization of this episode was called "The Last Gunfight".

 The show was the last episode to air on NBC at 10 p.m. on Fridays.

-This was DeForest Kelley's third trip to the O.K.
+This was DeForest Kelley's third time playing a character in the gunfight at the O.K.
 Corral.
-Previously, he had appeared in S4.E8 of You are There as Ike Clanton.
-Then he played Morgan Earp in the 1957 film, Gunfight at the O.K.
+Previously, he had appeared in season 4, episode 8, of You are There as Ike Clanton.
+Then he played Morgan Earp in the 1957 film Gunfight at the O.K.
 Corral.

 As money was not available for a full set, director Vincent McEveety was asked to use a stylized Western street of false building fronts and no sides.

 Reception

-Walter Koenig described this episode as his favorite, stating, “I enjoyed doing [it] the most and... thought it was my best episode at the time.”
+Walter Koenig described this episode as his favorite, stating, "I enjoyed doing [it] the most and ... thought it was my best episode at the time."

 Zack Handlen of The A.V.
-Club gave the episode a 'B+' rating, marking it down for loose writing but praising its impressive final showdown and "weird, arrhythmic vibe working for the show for once".
+Club gave the episode a B+ rating, marking it down for loose writing but praising its impressive final showdown and "weird, arrhythmic vibe working for the show for once".
 In 2012, The A.V.
 Club ranked this episode as one of top ten "must see" episodes of the original series.

 In 2012, Christian Science Monitor ranked this the ninth best episode of the original Star Trek.

-Keith R.A.
-DeCandido of Tor.com initially criticizes the episode for its historical inaccuracies, but then praises it on a philosophical level, noting that Kirk and company never fight when provoked, do not kill for revenge, and ignore the initial warning in favor of carrying out their directives to seek out new life.
+Keith R. A. DeCandido of Tor.com initially criticizes the episode for its historical inaccuracies, but then praises it on a philosophical level, noting that Kirk and company never fight when provoked, do not kill for revenge, and ignore the initial warning in favor of carrying out their directives to seek out new life.

-In 2016, The Hollywood Reporter ranked "Spectre of the Gun" as the 20th best episode of the original series, and noted its western style gunfight.
+In 2016, The Hollywood Reporter ranked "Spectre of the Gun" as the 20th best episode of the original series.

 In 2017, Den of Geek ranked this episode as the 10th "best worst" Star Trek episode of the original series.